Bantik/search_research_spike/README.md

 * Bundle to install mongoid_search and tire
 * Download, install, and launch Elasticsearch following the directions at http://www.elasticsearch.org/overview/#installation
-* Run the seed rake task to generate your sample data:
+* Run the seed rake task to generate your sample data (will take about an hour)

     rake db:seed